-You do not need to submit an application for name change if you surname has been changed outside Finland by a decision made by the authorities of another country.
-In that case, you can request that your name details should be entered into the Population Information System free of charge.
+You do not need to submit an application for a name change to us if you have had your surname changed by a decision of the authorities of another country.
+Instead, you can ask us to record your new name free of charge.

 Do the following

 Select the most suitable way for you to submit an application for a name change:

 You can only submit an application for yourself in our electronic service if you live permanently in mainland Finland and are an adult.